Ben Steel: Back to Europe

-2005 saw Steel depart to the UK to revive his character of Prince Valentine in the pantomime Snow White, it also marked the year that Steel made his West End Theatre debut.
+2005 saw Steel depart to the UK to revive his character of Prince Valentine in the pantomime Snow White.
+It also marked the year that Steel made his West End Theatre debut.
 Steel headed up the cast of The Vegemite Tales, an Australian play that is set in a share-house in London.
 The play ran for 12 weeks to sellout audiences.
-Next Steel continued performing in theatre in Serial Killers, a New Zealand play written by James Griffen performed at the Darby Playhouse.
+Steel continued performing in theatre in Serial Killers, a New Zealand play written by James Griffen performed at the Darby Playhouse.

 2006 brought Steel back to Australia where he worked with director Spike Jonze on the movie Where the Wild Things Are.

 Czech Republic

-2007 and Steel moved to Prague the capital of the Czech Republic.
+In 2007 Steel moved to Prague in the Czech Republic.

-However, in August 2007 Steel briefly flew back to Australia for a supporting role in the indie feature film Four of a Kind a/k/a Disclosure directed by Fiona Cockrane.
+However, in August 2007 Steel briefly flew back to Australia for a supporting role in the indie feature film Four of a Kind (aka Disclosure) directed by Fiona Cockrane.

 Returning to the Czech Republic, he was cast in the role of Fletcher in the much anticipated Solomon Kane with James Purefoy.
-The 2008 film was set in the late 16th Century during Puritan times and was based on the classic novel written by Robert E Howard.
+The 2008 film was set in the late 16th Century during Puritan times and was based on the classic novel written by Robert E. Howard.
 The film was entirely shot in Prague during the middle of winter.

 Steel scored his next big screen role in 2009 when he was cast in Red Tails, which was produced by George Lucas and stars Cuba Gooding Jr and Terrence Howard and was released in 2012.